mkner/robo-time/docs/functions.rst

   returns position **(x1,y1)** that is  **d** distance away from **(x0,y0)** at relative angle **theta**

-  Useful for getting the position of a remote object when using ranging sensors For example, IR sensors, that return distance from a known sensor mounted at angle theta relative to robots frame forward heading when robot is at current position (x0,y0)

   :param  x0: start pos x
   :param  y0: start pos y
   :param  d: distance from some current position (x0,y0) to remote point